rretta/calculadora/README.md

 FUN FACTS:
-Look to make a calculator simple but not ugly.
+- its + design.
 Its color palette is calm and with an aesthetic of neuromorphism.

 TIP:
  ☼ You can change palettes with the button. ☽